piascikj/imdone/README.md

 - Sort lists in dropdown menu
 - Open files for editing
 - Create new files and folders
+- Loading dependencies with require (Strange workaround for ace)

 ####0.1.24
 - Print source and markdown preview